Ecobee: Smart light switch

-The ecobee Switch+ is a smart light switch announced in May 2017 and released on March 26, 2018.
+The ecobee Switch+ is a smart light switch released on March 26, 2018.
 The Switch+ has a microphone with built-in Amazon Alexa, along with occupancy and daylight sensors.

 SmartCamera

-The ecobee SmartCamera is a smart camera released on April 15, 2020.
+The ecobee SmartCamera released on April 15, 2020.
 It features 1080p video, a 180 degree field of view, auto pan-tilt, Amazon Alexa support, two-way talk, and night-vision.

-Contact Sensor
+Contact sensor

-The ecobee SmartSensor contact sensors were released on April 15, 2020 alongside the SmartCamera to complement the Haven home monitoring system.
+The ecobee SmartSensor contact sensors were released on April 15, 2020, alongside the SmartCamera.